Star of the West Milling Co.:

 The partnership remained until July 1929 when it became a corporation and the name was changed to Star of the West Milling Company.
 When the corporation took over, minutes of company meetings were then recorded in English rather than German.

-Star of the West Milling Company has continued to grow in the past five decades.
-Expanding from one mill to today's five flour mills in four different states and nine country elevators handling corn, soybeans, processing edible beans and providing local farmers with their crop inputs.
-The daily flour milling capacity now stands at 19,900 cwts, making Star of the West the 17th largest miller in the United States.
+Star of the West Milling Company has continued to grow over the years.
+It has expanded from one mill to five flour mills today, in four different states, and nine country elevators handling corn and soybeans, processing edible beans and providing local farmers with their crop inputs.
+The daily flour milling capacity now stands at 33,400 cwts, making Star of the West the 11th largest miller in the United States.

-It is with the drive and determination of companies like Star of the West and families like the Hubingers that Frankenmuth has become the community that it is today.
-It could be said that in communities with a strong ethnic background that the emphasis on family flows into all the aspects of their lives.
+It is with the drive and determination of companies like Star of the West, and families like the Hubingers, that Frankenmuth has become the community that it is today.
+It could be said that in communities with a strong ethnic background, the emphasis on family flows into all the aspects of their lives.
 The history of Star of the West Milling Company further illustrates the quality and character of the people who have lived in and helped to make Frankenmuth grow.

 August 1910 Decision to Build a New Mill in Frankenmuth